 - Limited number of standards for materials and structures that are in line with internationally recognised standards

 - Low take up rate of a rating system for buildings called the Quality assessment System in Construction (QLASSIC) that assesses contractor workmanship and a broader quality assurance for construction of building

 - Insufficient number of independent quality assurance and quality control (QA/QC) assessment hinders consumers from fully discerning quality of construction and distinguishing industry players that offer higher quality standards

 - Poor conditions on worksite, including workers’ amenities and safety and health standards

-- Complex regulatory framework, processes and procedures, which delays permits and approvals
+- Complex regulatory framework, processes and procedures, which lead to delays in permits and approvals

 - Room to enhance public perception of the industry and awareness of initiatives to improve the image of the industry

-The CITP aims for quality, safety and professionalism to be ingrained in the culture of the construction industry through the five initiatives of the QSP thrust.
+Quality, safety and professionalism have to be ingrained in the culture of the construction industry.